wai12/bravo-kernel.github.io/source/_posts/2015-10-26-instant-nginx-api-key-authentication-for-your-cakephp-api.md

 - protect your API before even coding
 - no code, no overhead
-- json response consistent with the [FriendsOfCake API Listener](http://crud.readthedocs.org/en/latest/listeners/api.html#id1)
+- json error response consistent with the [FriendsOfCake API Listener](http://crud.readthedocs.org/en/latest/listeners/api.html#id1) or JSONAPI
 - manual API key updating and revocation
 - replace with a "proper" solution when you're ready